 Roofs have uneven surfaces, making them dangerous to work on even for single-story homes.
 Shingles and tiles can become loose after hail damage, making it easy to slip and fall.
 You also won’t benefit from a roof warranty if you do the repair yourself, and your homeowners insurance company won’t reimburse you.

-If you’re still considering the DIY route, you’ll need the right tools and knowledge.
+You’ll need the right tools and knowledge if you’re still considering the DIY route.
 Below are some important considerations.

 • How much will equipment and tools cost?
 You may save money on labor, but you’ll need to buy any necessary equipment.
 You’ll need a ladder, a hammer, roofing nails, roofing cement, and more.
-You may need scaffolding or a platform if the damage is in a hard-to-reach area.
+If the damage is in a hard-to-reach area, you may need scaffolding or a platform.

 • Can you bundle your repair with a larger project?
 If your roof is old, it might be more economical to do a full roof replacement rather than complete a DIY repair.